obiwan00/webpack/README.md

 # production
 npm run build
 ```
-The output locates at `dist` folder.
+The output is located in `dist` folder.

 ## Good luck, have fun 😄